 Service update availability

 Microsoft is committed to delivering predictable service updates.
-These service updates are made generally available for self-deployment before Microsoft automatically applies the update.
-The timing of the release of packages for for self-update relative to the timing of production auto-updates varies.
-To determine self-update and auto-update timing for upcoming releases, use the Targeted release schedule (dates subject to change).
+These service updates are made generally available for self-deployment before Microsoft automatically applies them.
+The timing of the package release for self-update relative to the production auto-updates varies.
+To determine the timing of self-update and auto-updates for upcoming releases, see Targeted release schedule (dates subject to change).

-Customers can take up to four service updates per year and are required to take a minimum of two service updates per year.
+Customers can take up to four service updates per year and are required to take a minimum of two per year.
 Customers can choose to pause one update at a time.
-Pausing a service update can apply to the designated user acceptance testing (UAT) sandbox, production, or both environments.
-After the pause window ends, and if the customer hasn't self-updated to a supported service update, Microsoft will auto-apply the latest update based on the configuration in Dynamics Lifecycle Services.
+A pause of a service update can apply to the designated user acceptance testing (UAT) sandbox environment, the production environment, or both environments.
+After the pause window ends, if the customer hasn't self-updated to a supported service update, Microsoft automatically applies the latest update, based on the configuration in Microsoft Dynamics Lifecycle Services.
 To learn more about how to pause service updates, see Pause service updates through Lifecycle Services.

-Service updates are provided four times annually, with auto-updates occurring in February, April, July, and October.
+Service updates are provided four times annually.
+Auto-updates occur in February, April, July, and October.

 Targeted release schedule (dates subject to change)

-Beginning February 19, 2024, the maximum number of consecutive pauses of updates allowed will be reduced from three to one.
-With the release durations extended, this change maintains the same minimum of two service updates annually.
-For more information, refer to One Version service updates FAQ.
+As of February 19, 2024, the maximum number of consecutive updates that can be paused is being reduced from three to one.
+However, because release durations are being extended, the same minimum of two service updates per year is maintained.
+For more information, see One Version service updates FAQ.

-To introduce the new release cadence with the first 2024 service update, some release milestones for 10.0.38 were adjusted.
-See One Version service updates FAQ for details.
+To enable the new release cadence to be introduced with the first 2024 service update, some release milestones for 10.0.38 were adjusted.
+For more information, see One Version service updates FAQ.